Home » Bitcoin Trading Guide

 Bitcoin daily chart.
 Source: Binance

 Both traders and investors use this method.
-But traders often use many indicators to try to know where and when the pullback would reverse so as to get a better entry price.
+But traders often use many indicators to determine where and when the pullback would reverse so as to get a better entry price.

 So how do you buy the dip?